 In Roman Mythology, Nike was known as Victoria, after Greece fell to the Roman Empire.
 She appears with Zeus on statues in places such as the Temple of Zeus in Attica and on the west portico of the Temple of Athena in Athens.

 A sculpture dating back to 424 to 203 BC known as “Nike of Samothrace” that was unearthed in 1863 may be seen at the Louvre Museum in Paris.
-The oldest Nike sculpture known to exist believed to date back to 550 BCE and is located on the Greek island of Delos.
+The oldest Nike sculpture known to exist believed to date back to 550 BCE.
+It is located on the Greek island of Delos.

-Most sculptures of Nike were made from the core of a piece of wood encased in ivory and gold.
+Most sculptures of the goddess were made from the core of a piece of wood encased in ivory and gold.
 One is estimated to be 29 feet tall.
 Many sculptures of Zeus and/or Athena hold a smaller Nike in their right hand.

 Nike being depicted holding wreath reminds us that as the Goddess of Victory she was always ready to encase a winner’s neck and shoulders in a garland of victory.
 She was also often seen with a cup or pitcher and a bowl from which a victory toast was consumed.